gpraj-works/myprofile/README.md

 ## Summary

-With over one year of experience in web development, I have honed my skills in creating dynamic and user-friendly websites.
+With two years of experience in web development, I have honed my skills in creating dynamic and user-friendly websites.
 I worked with more than 15 websites.

 ## Education